 You are here

-Baptist Memorial College of Health Sciences was chartered in December 1994 as a specialized college, offering baccalaureate degrees in Nursing (B.S.N.) and Health Sciences (B.H.S.).
-The College’s educational roots began over 100 years ago in 1912 when Baptist Memorial Hospital opened and started the School of Nursing at the same time.
+Baptist Memorial College of Health Sciences (Baptist College) was chartered in December 1994 as a specialized college, offering baccalaureate degrees in nursing (BSN) and health sciences (BHS).
+The college’s educational roots began more than 100 years ago in 1912, when Baptist Memorial Hospital opened and started the School of Nursing at the same time.
 Approximately 4,700 diploma nurses graduated from the school and have been employed throughout the United States and abroad.
 The last diploma class graduated in May 1997.
-Baptist College now offers professional nursing education through the baccalaureate program with a traditional nursing track for beginning students and a RN-BSN completion track for the licensed nurse.
+Baptist College now offers professional nursing education through the baccalaureate program with a traditional nursing track for beginning students and a RN-BSN completion track for licensed nurses.

-As the College recently celebrated the significant milestone of 100 years of teaching, the tradition of excellence that began in 1912 continues today with the mission of educating health care professionals.
+Baptist College recently celebrated the significant milestone of 100 years of health care education, demonstrating the tradition of excellence that began in 1912 continues today and into the future.